School Logo

 there's Cardiff."

-From his father's interest, Isaac (4 years,
+From his father's interest in maps, Isaac (4 years,

-1 month)had developed a fascination with maps,
+1 month) had developed a fascination with maps,

 and at home his father had put some old, framed